 As well as innovative design for new build projects, Peter has considerable experience in building conservation and restoration, particularly when connected to the re-use of redundant buildings.
 Diverse conversion projects ranging from 16th-century barns to a 19th-century school have given him specialist knowledge in a wide range of materials and construction.

 In 1998 his work restoring a Grade II-listed town house was followed in a TV documentary series ‘Kingsbury Square’.
 The fourteen half-hour programmes followed the progress of the project under Peter’s supervision, covering every aspect of the conservation work.

-Renowned for his creative response to a brief, Peter has been instrumental in developing the practice’s reputation, which is recognised by eleven Architectural awards, both at a local and national level.
+Renowned for his creative response to a brief, Peter has been instrumental in developing the practice’s reputation, which is recognised by thirteen Architectural awards, both at a local and national level.